urbanware-org/salomon-bsd/README.md

 ### Quick start

-You can get started with *SaLoMon* in less than two minutes by reading the [quick start guide](../../wiki/Quick-start).
+You can get started with *SaLoMon* in less than two minutes by reading the *SaLoMon* [quick start guide](https://github.com/urbanware-org/salomon/wiki/Quick-start).

 ### Documentation

-You can find a fundamental documentation inside the [wiki](../../wiki).
+You can find a fundamental documentation inside the *SaLoMon* [wiki](https://github.com/urbanware-org/salomon/wiki).

 In the `docs` sub-directory of the project, there are plain text files containing a detailed documentation for each component with further information and usage examples.